San Antonio Park Master Plan

 Why create a Master Plan?

-San Antonio Sports Fields Park has for decades been one of Oakland’s gathering points for festivals, recreational activities and the enjoyment of nature.
-A parks and facilities master plan provides an overall framework to guide the provision of parks, recreation and related quality of life services in the community.
+San Antonio Sports Fields Park has for decades been one of Oakland’s gathering points for festivals, recreational activities, and the enjoyment of nature.
+A parks and facilities master plan provides an overall framework to guide the provision of parks, recreation, and related quality-of-life services in the community.
 The current Parks and Facilities Master Plan was created in 2003 but was not formally adopted by Oakland City Council.
 Adoption of an updated, comprehensive Master Plan allows City staff to seek funding from a variety of sources that require an Adopted Park Master Plan as a condition of approval.
 The majority of components of the 2003 plan have not been completed and require re-assessment to ensure that those components comply with current code and meet the needs of the community.

 Plan Highlights

-The 2022 San Antonio Parks Master Plan includes a multi-year plan that prioritizes parks and recreation related capital projects that are needed to maintain existing amenities and respond to community requests for enhanced opportunities.
+The 2022 San Antonio Parks Master Plan includes a multi-year plan that prioritizes parks and recreation-related capital projects that are needed to maintain existing amenities and respond to community requests for enhanced opportunities.
 After much input and analysis, this updated plan focuses on improving the existing assets of San Antonio Park such as refurbishing courts, expanding the community gardens and picnic areas, improvements to circulation, accessibility and lighting, and addition of a dog park.
 A new all-inclusive playground will replace the existing playground.
 There is strong community interest in expanding Oakland’s Department of Parks, Recreation and Youth Development programs at an improved, and possibly expanded, community center.

 Initially, the City wished to consider the feasibility of relocating Fire Station 4 to a corner of San Antonio Park.
 Due to the constraints of the General Plan’s Open Space Conservation and Recreation (OSCAR) Element as well as community resistance, the City elected not to pursue this option.
 Consideration for relocating the Fire Station was a major component of the community outreach process, and although it is not included in the Final Master Plan, the data developed is included.
 The Plan does not include the Environmental Analysis, which is currently underway.